 FRESH GIMLET

-Admiral Albert Gleaves of the United States Navy mentioned that while on a visit to Tientsin, China in September of 1920, “… I was served a new drink called gimlet”
+Admiral Albert Gleaves of the United States Navy mentioned that while visiting Tientsin, China, in September of 1920, “… I was served a new drink called gimlet.”

 Ingredients: Fords’ Gin, Lime Juice, Simple Syrup